Staying on Top of Your Mental Wellness During Thanksgiving

 Acknowledging these stressors is vital for managing them effectively.
 Let’s delve into practical strategies for preserving mental wellness during Thanksgiving.

-Strategies to Maintain Mental Wellness During Thanksgiving
+Strategies for Staying Your Mental Wellness During Thanksgiving

 1. Set Realistic Expectations